siangernlow/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 * `LIST_TYPE` refers to 'people', 'locations' or 'visits'.
-  * The prefix `l/` is also used for [listing data](#listing-data-list)
+  * The prefix `l/` is also used for [listing data](#listing-data)
 * The CSV file should have its data in [VirusTracker readable format](#format-for-csv-files).
-  * For visits data, the format used references the id of the people and locations.
+  * For visits data, the format used references the Id of the people and locations.
 The format using list indexing is not supported.
 * By default, if only the file name is specified in the `FILE_PATH` parameter, VirusTracker would attempt to import the CSV file in the same directory as the VirusTracker application.